-Pentagon Will Build 2 More Temporary Camps To House Migrants, Mattis Says
+Pentagon To House Migrants At 2 Military Bases In Texas

 The backlash includes the website TrumpHotels.org, a satirical takeoff on the president's actual resort business website (whose address ends in .com).
 Instead of featuring photos of pools and golf courses, the site highlights images of detained children and adults living in fenced cages inside warehouse-like structures.

-Republicans in Congress have pledged to pass a new immigration law aimed at addressing concerns about migrants' safety and legal protections — while also satisfying conservatives who want to clamp down on illegal border crossings.
+Republicans in Congress have pledged to pass a new immigration law aimed at addressing concerns about migrants' safety and legal protections, while also satisfying conservatives who want to clamp down on illegal border crossings.

-The political process is playing out amid intra-party discord and mixed messages from the White House as NPR's Kelsey Snell reports — including Trump's suggestion to ignore the issue until November, when he predicts Republicans will add to their majorities in Congress.
+The political process is playing out amid intraparty discord and mixed messages from the White House as NPR's Kelsey Snell reports — including Trump's suggestion to ignore the issue until November, when he predicts Republicans will add to their majorities in Congress.

 Over the weekend, Trump said via Twitter, "We cannot allow all of these people to invade our Country.
 When somebody comes in, we must immediately, with no Judges or Court Cases, bring them back from where they came.
 Our system is a mockery to good immigration policy and Law and Order."